-I will continue to update the odds throughout the year.
-I’ve provided some key dates that you can expect to see updates.
+I continuously update this page throughout the year.
+I’ve provided some key dates that you can expect to see them.
 There will also be other updates throughout the year as time allows.
+With each update we will create a checkpoint from the last time we looked at the lines.
+This way you can easily see how the oddsmakers have adjusted the numbers on each team.

 - Immediately after the previous NBA Finals